Home/ Discover/ Artists/ Rupert Spira

 (British b.1960)

-Spira was born in England in 1960 and he began studying pottery at Wenford Bridge Pottery with Henry Hammond and later Michael Cardew.
-His initial works were influenced by Bernard Leach, and often took the form of functionality, such as vases and teapots.
-Although he still creates practical items, on moving to Shropshire he developed a modern style that he became famed for.
+Rupert Spira was born in England in 1960 and studied ceramics at Wenford Bridge Pottery with Henry Hammond and later Michael Cardew.
+His initial works were influenced by Bernard Leach, and often took the form of functional vessels, such as vases and teapots.
+Although he continued to make practical items, on moving to Shropshire to set up his own studio in 1996 he developed a modern style for which he is now recognised.

 Register a 'Wishlist' for this artist